tmart593/myRetail/README.md

-overview
+# Overview

 the project was implemented with java 8 and Spring Boot the database used was MongoDB, run locally

 unit testing was done with the spock framework

-#environment

-java 8, maven, Postman, git, mongodb
+tools used included: maven, Postman, git, mongodb

-#Database setup
+# Database setup

 Install MongoDB and start running on localhost:27017

 run the database setup script located in <project root dir>/scripts/dbsetup.js
 $ mongo localhost:27017/myretail ./scripts/dbsetup.js

-# running the application
+# Running the application

 download or clone the github project: https://github.com/tmart593/myRetail